-This happened in a case of Kamil meteorite.
+This happened in the case of Kamil meteorite.
 Although it was as large as a fridge, it smashed the hard sandstone and created a hole large enough to hide a large house in it.

 The hit smashed the meteorite into thousands of pieces.
 Thus far have been found pieces with a total mass of 1,600 kg, the largest is 83 kg heavy.
-Most are located in Egyptian Geological Museum in Cairo, but some were brought to universities in Pisa and Siena, Italy.
+Most are located in the Egyptian Geological Museum in Cairo, but some were brought to universities in Pisa and Siena, Italy.

 This iron meteorite has ataxitic structure – e.g. it does not have the amazing Widmanstätten pattern which characteristic for many other iron meteorites.
 The meteorite mass though has inclusions of schreibersite, troilite and daubréelite crystals – all are rare minerals which are found only in meteorites.

 - L. Folco, M. Di Martino, A. El Barkooky, M. D’Orazio, A. Lethy, S. Urbini, I. Nicolosi, M. Hafez, C. Cordier, M. van Ginneken, A. Zeoli, A.M.
 Radwan, S. El Khrepy, M. El Gabry, M. Gomaa, A.A.
 Barakat, R. Serra and M. El Sharkawi.
 Kamil Crater (Egypt): Ground truth for small-scale meteorite impacts on Earth.
 Geology, January 5, 2011.